pywbem/pywbemtools/docs/pywbemcli/cmdlineinterface.rst

    single: auto-suggestion

-Pywbemcli supports several modes of tab-completion, auto-completion suggestions and depending on whether it is in command or interactive mode.
+Pywbemcli supports several modes of tab-completion, auto-completion suggestions depending on whether it is in command or interactive mode.
 This is detailed in the following sections.